dewdotninja/embedded_iot/README.md

 # embedded_iot
+<b>Dr. Varodom Toochinda</b>
+Dept. of Mechanical Engineering, Kasetsart University

-Repository for my courses on embedded systems and IoT
+This is a place where students can find materials for my courses on embedded systems and IoT